-The general properties of the alkali metals in the modern periodic table
+General properties of alkali metals in the modern periodic table

 The alkali metals are located on the left side of the modern periodic table in the group (1) or (1 A).
 They are the first group of s-block, The alkali metals are mono-valent elements as they have only one electron in their outermost energy levels.

-The alkali metals are all metals which have one electron in the outer shell, they are very reactive, they are the most reactive metals where they are located in group 1, the alkali metals are good conductors of the heat and the electricity.
+The alkali metals are all metals that have one electron in the outer shell, they are very reactive, they are the most reactive metals where they are located in group 1, the alkali metals are good conductors of heat and electricity.

 Lithium is not kept under the surface of kerosene as it floats on its surface and burns at once so, it is kept in paraffin oil, Sodium and potassium are kept under the surface of kerosene to prevent them from the reaction with the moist air as they are active metals.